survivejs/webpack-book/manuscript/developing/02_development_server.md

 The webpack plugin ecosystem is diverse, and there are a lot of plugins that can help specifically with development:

-- [case-sensitive-paths-webpack-plugin](https://www.npmjs.com/package/case-sensitive-paths-webpack-plugin) can be handy when you are developing on case-insensitive environments like macOS or Windows but using case-sensitive environment like Linux for production.
+- [case-sensitive-paths-webpack-plugin](https://www.npmjs.com/package/case-sensitive-paths-webpack-plugin) can be handy when you are developing on mixed environments.
+For example, Windows, Linux, and MacOS have different expectations when it comes to path naming.
-- [npm-install-webpack-plugin](https://www.npmjs.com/package/npm-install-webpack-plugin) allows webpack to install and wire the installed packages with your _package.json_ as you import new packages to your project.
+- [npm-install-webpack-plugin](https://www.npmjs.com/package/npm-install-webpack-plugin) allows webpack to install and wire the installed packages with your _package.json_ as you import new ones to your project.
 - [react-dev-utils](https://www.npmjs.com/package/react-dev-utils) contains webpack utilities developed for [Create React App](https://www.npmjs.com/package/create-react-app).
 Despite its name, they can find use beyond React.
 If you want only webpack message formatting, consider [webpack-format-messages](https://www.npmjs.com/package/webpack-format-messages).
 - [webpack-notifier](https://www.npmjs.com/package/webpack-notifier) uses system notifications to let you know of webpack status.
 - [sounds-webpack-plugin](https://www.npmjs.com/package/sounds-webpack-plugin) rings the system bell on failure instead of letting webpack fail silently.

 ## Conclusion

-WDS complements webpack and makes it more friendly for developers by providing development oriented functionality.
+WDS complements webpack and makes it more friendly for developers by providing development-oriented functionality.

 To recap:

 - Webpack's `watch` mode is the first step towards a better development experience.
 You can have webpack compile bundles as you edit your source.
 - WDS can refresh the browser on change.
 It also implements **Hot Module Replacement**.
 - The default WDS setup can be problematic on specific systems.
-For this reason, more resource intensive polling is an alternative.
+For this reason, more resource-intensive polling is an alternative.
 - WDS can be integrated into an existing Node server using a middleware.
 Doing this gives you more control than relying on the command line interface.
 - WDS does far more than refreshing and HMR.
-For example proxying allows you to connect it to other servers.
+For example, proxying allows you to connect it to other servers.

 In the next chapter, you learn to compose configuration so that it can be developed further later in the book.